William Frederick Harden

 7th January 1886 — 16th September 1918

-William’s experience in the Navy was an unusual and interesting one and no doubt this played a part in WF following in father’s salty footsteps.
+William’s experience in the Navy was an unusual and interesting one and no doubt this played a part in WF following his father’s salty course.
 Aboard HMS Dasher, William became the personal servant of the Captain and on 23rd October 1879, when a new ship’s command beckoned, William moved with him to serve on HMS Salamis.
 The officer he served was no ordinary seaman.
 Sir Adolphus Augustus Frederick FitzGeorge had royal connections: his great grandfather was George III (‘mad King George’) and his father was a second cousin of Queen Victoria.

 The ‘Fitz’ prefix to his surname was not inherited but signified illegitimate birth.
-He was the second son of Prince George, Duke of Cambridge and the actress Sarah Fairbrother (performer at Drury Lane, the Lyceum, and Covent Garden Theatre).
+He was the second son of Prince George, Duke of Cambridge, and the actress Sarah Fairbrother (performer at Drury Lane, the Lyceum, and Covent Garden Theatre).
 The couple eventually married, in contravention of the Royal Marriages Act 1772, following the birth of FitzGeorge’s youngest brother.

 The 1881 Census shows that the officer/servant relationship was not restricted to duties on-board.
 We find William staying as a ‘Visitor’ on the private estate of Thomas Holden, FitzGeorge’s father-in-law, in East Yorkshire.
 It is in this document that we learn of his position as “Servant to Captain Fitz George, R.N.”